Piker-Alpha/LZVN/README.md

 ./lzvn -d <path/prelinkedkernel> kernel
 ./lzvn -d <path/prelinkedkernel> dictionary
 ./lzvn -d <path/prelinkedkernel> kexts
+./lzvn -d <path/prelinkedkernel> list
 ```

-The third option will extract the kernel from the given prelinkedkernel.
+The kernel argument will extract the kernel from the given prelinkedkernel.
-The fourth option will extract the dictionary containg the Info.plist of all kexts.
+The dictionary argument will extract the dictionary containing the Info.plist of all kexts.
+The kexts argument will extract all kexts to a ./kexts folder.
-The last option will extract all kexts in its current format, saved in subdirectory with the name kexts.
+The list argument will show a list of all the included kexts.

 Bugs